 I look at the relations among the current mainstream disciplines, and their mutual relations and differences, and I then project slightly forward into the future, say 50 years or so, and imagine how they might look then.

 On many views, physics holds the foundation place in the structure of knowledge.
 It is closely related to the absolutism and rationality of mathematics, and it also grounds our consensus view of reality.
 Chemistry is mostly applied physics, with a few structural constraints thrown in, that are visible in the periodic table.
 But organic chemistry is different, by virtue of two things: on the one hand, the chemicals play a role in the alchemy of life – a process for which we have no fundamental understanding.
 Life arises, but that is a novelty of an unparalleled sort.
 Identity irrespective of materiality.
 Exchange all the atoms, but keep the processes, and you retain identity.
 On the other hand, the exchanges and processes in which the molecules partake are geometrically extended in three dimensions.
 The 3-D shape of the molecule determines its fit to another element, say as neurotransmitter to receptor, or body to antibody.
-Full Story »
+Continue reading The future structure of knowledge

 When I first heard cognitive scientists talk about thermodynamics, I was perplexed.
 I did not see what this arcane belief in physics had to do with cognition.
 It has taken a while to dawn on me.
 The second law is the one that says that entropy, or disorder, must increase in a closed system, such as, for example, the whole frigging universe.
 And it’s a peculiar law.
 There is no experiment you can do to test it, as the only closed system is, many believe, that which we call the whole universe.
 It is more of a belief.
 And it is a peculiar belief too.
 Scientists cling to it dearly, and it underwrites the distinction between far-from-equilibrium systems, like life forms, from the dead stuff, which has a tendency to fall apart.
 Believe me, I know.
 Most scientists, I fear, have no idea why they subscribe to this belief.
 It’s just taken to be the thing we know absolutely.
 But, if we hold our knowledge of it as true or false in abeyance for a moment, what exactly hangs on this issue?
 What does the question mean?